-A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-20008-0777 Fishermen's Energy, LLC C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Atlantic City: Atlantic City Center coordinates of site (lat/long in degree decimal format): Lat.
-39.30998° N, Long.
-74.41544° W. Universal Transverse Mercator: Name of nearest waterbody: Atlantic Ocean Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Atlantic Ocean Name of watershed or Hydrologic Unit Code (HUC): 02040302 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: October 26, 2016 ☐ Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. area B. ere Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review a.
-[Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The 1.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2018-0362 Fortescue Boat Ramp CU Fortescue Creek C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Cumberland City: Fortescue Center coordinates of site (lat/long in degree decimal format): Lat.
+39.243404° N, Long. -75.176779° W. Universal Transverse Mercator: Name of nearest waterbody: Fortescue Creek Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: Fortescue Creek flows into the Delaware Name of watershed or Hydrologic Unit Code (HUC): 02040206 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: Field Determination.
+Date(s): 5/18/2018 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required] \boxtimes Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 1 acres.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: 200 width (ft) and/or acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known):
+Limits (boundaries) of jurisdiction based on: Established by mean (average) high waters.
+Elevation of established OHWM (if known):